AdobeDocs/experience-manager-64.en/help/assets/indesign.md

 >
 >* [InDesign Server](https://www.adobe.com/products/indesignserver.html)
 >  This engine enables you to programmatically create automated documents based on what you have created with InDesign.
 It operates as a service offering an interface to its [ExtendScript](https://www.adobe.com/devnet/scripting.html) engine.
->  The scripts are written in extendscript, which is similar to javascript.
+>  The scripts are written in ExtendScript, which is similar to javascript.
 For information about Indesign scripts see [https://www.adobe.com/devnet/indesign/documentation.html#idscripting](https://www.adobe.com/devnet/indesign/documentation.html#idscripting).
 >

 ## How the Extraction Works {#how-the-extraction-works}